Name: Nigel Bond

 Decline

-Sadly, despite winning the invitational Scottish Masters, Nigel’s form in the ranking events was to seriously drop off over the next few years, culminating in him dropping out of the top 16 at the end of the 1998/9 season.
+Sadly, despite winning the invitational Scottish Masters, Nigel’s form in the ranking events was to seriously drop off over the next few years, culminating in him falling out of the top 16 at the end of the 1998/9 season.

-After this Nigel continued to find things a struggle, though a run to the semi-final of the Scottish Open in 2002 briefly halted his slide down the rankings.
+After this Nigel continued to struggle, though a run to the semi-final of the Scottish Open in 2002 briefly halted his slide down the rankings.
 This was to be an exception as at the end of the 2002/3 season he fell out of the top 32 and looked to be in desperate trouble.

 He did manage to steady the ship however and manage to retain a top 48 place for the next couple of seasons before moving back into the top 32 for 2005/6.